Ahmed3tef/Ahmed3tef/README.md

 - 👋 Hi, I’m @Ahmed3tef
 - 👀 I’m interested in web dev
-- 🌱 I’m currently learning React
+- 🌱 I’m currently learning React js
 - 📫 How to reach me on facebook and linkedin throw these links
 - https://www.facebook.com/A7mEeDO0O
 - https://www.linkedin.com/in/ahmed-atef-417a951a9